johnh865/AFR_Bylaws/Bylaws.md

 Proposal distance is defined by the sum of all passage-speeds for each vote and revote of a proposal.
 Proposal distance shall be set to zero if a proposal score falls below 51% for a vote.
 Passage speeds are determined from the table below.
+A proposal or amended proposal may be immediately revoted on to replace the last proposal rating.

 | Minimum Rating | Passage Time | Passage Speed |
 |----------------|--------------|---------------|